 II.A.3.
-Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

-The program director must have at least three years of documented educational and/or administrative experience in an ACGME-accredited internal medicine residency or endocrinology, diabetes, and metabolism fellowship.
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core) II.A.3.a).(1) The program director must have at least three years of documented educational and/or administrative experience in an ACGME-accredited internal medicine cardiovascular disease fellowship or interventional cardiology fellowship.
 (Core)